-Science magic tricks, secret writing, petri dish snacks – a science party is a perfect blend of the “wow factor” and hands-on fun.
-Choose some projects to present as demonstrations and others that everyone can do.
-Have an adult pretend to be a “mad scientist” and do the demonstrations.
-Order lab coats for guests to lend credibility and serve as a fun party favor.
+Science magic tricks, secret writing, petri dish snacks—throwing a science party is a perfect blend of the “wow factor” and hands-on fun.
+As you plan a science party, choose some projects to present as demonstrations and others that everyone can do.
+Have an adult or older child pretend to be a “mad scientist” and do the demonstrations.
+Ordering lab coats and other authentic science supplies lend credibility and serve as fun science party favors and decorations.

 Mad Scientist Demonstrations

-The following projects are amazing to watch.
-Put a little dramatic flare into your demonstration and you'll have a captive audience!
+The following projects are amazing to watch, whether at a science party or not!
+Add your own dramatic flare to your demonstration and you’ll have a captive audience!
 These projects require adult supervision.

 What You Need: